yrykhter/tf_pet/README.md

 # Using Terragrunt for Terraform modules

+Try to create a small modules and manage them by Terragrunt.
 The main goal of this project is using tools as:

 - [ ] [Terragrunt](https://terragrunt.gruntwork.io/)